Category: Authentic Faith

 In Isaiah 53 we are told “he had no form or majesty that we should look at him, nothing in his appearance that we should desire him.”

-Then why do we continually seek the pretty, the popular, the powerful, the persuasive, and the polished to emulate, venerate, and follow?
+Then why do we continually seek the pretty, the popular, the powerful, the polished to emulate, venerate, and follow?

 More questions: Have we ever given thanks to God for entering into our humanity and suffering with us and for us?
 Have we given thanks for the privilege of suffering with him and for him?
 Are we giving our hearts, our allegiance, our lives to the slaughtered Lamb who lives? the wounded one who heals?
 Are we willing to bring our wounds to the Lamb for healing? to transform us into wounded healers?